 Hundreds of thousands of cases of COVID-19, the infectious disease caused by the novel coronavirus, have been identified in Minnesota since the first confirmed case was reported March 6 in Ramsey County by the Minnesota Department of Health.
 The Star Tribune is tracking COVID-19 cases as announced by MDH.
 However, these figures should not be considered a full count of cases in Minnesota as health officials say they believe the virus is circulating in communities throughout the state.
 Some figures reported by MDH may change as it completes investigations of individual cases.

 This tracker will be updated as new information becomes available, generally once daily in the late morning, though it may lag behind news reports due to the release of incomplete information.
 Check startribune.com/coronavirus for the latest news.
+For more information on vaccines, visit our vaccine tracker.
 Sign up for our daily newsletter with the latest on COVID-19 in Minnesota at startribune.com/updates.

 Frequently Asked Questions